The prescription psoriasis relief you need, now online

 Psoriasis treatments at Dr. B

 Dr. B offers over a dozen treatments for psoriasis.
-We’ve highlighted a few of our most popular and affordable options below, but you can also choose others, including both brand and generic medications.
+We’ve highlighted a few of our most popular and affordable options below, but you can choose other brand and generic medications if desired.

 Calcipotriene